-- 12. The amount includible as wages because you paid your employee's share of taxes.
-See Employee's taxes paid by employer on page 6. - 13.
-All other compensation, including certain scholarship and fellowship grants (see page 7).
+13. Designated Roth contributions made under a section 401(k) plan or under a section 403(b) salary reduction agreement.
+See Designated Roth contributions on page 5.

+14. Distributions to an employee or former employee from an NQDC plan (including a rabbi trust) or a nongovernmental section 457(b) plan.

+15. Amounts includible in income under section 457(f) because the amounts are no longer subject to a substantial risk of forfeiture.

+- 16. Payments to statutory employees who are subject to social security and Medicare taxes but not subject to federal income tax withholding must be shown in box 1 as other compensation.
+See Statutory employee on page 11. - 17.
+Cost of current insurance protection under a compensatory split-dollar life insurance arrangement. - 18.
+Employee contributions to a health savings account (HSA). - 19.
+Employer contributions to an HSA if includible in the income of the employee.
+See Health savings account (HSA) on page 5. - 20.
+Amounts includible in income under an NQDC plan because of section 409A.
+See Nonqualified deferred compensation plans on page 6. - 21.
+Payments made to former employees while they are on active duty in the Armed Forces or other uniformed services. - 22.
+All other compensation, including certain scholarship and fellowship grants (see page 6).
 Other compensation includes taxable amounts that you paid to your employee from which federal income tax was not withheld.
 You may show other compensation on a separate Form W-2.
-See Multiple forms on page 9. - 14.
-Distributions to an employee or former employee from a nonqualified deferred compensation plan (including a rabbi trust) or a nongovernmental section 457(b) plan. - 15.
-Amounts includible in income under section 457(f) because the amounts are no longer subject to a substantial risk of forfeiture. - 16.
-Payments to statutory employees who are subject to social security and Medicare taxes but not subject to federal income tax withholding must be shown in box 1 as other compensation.
-See Statutory employee on page 13. - 17.
-Cost of current insurance protection under a compensatory split-dollar life insurance arrangement. - 18.
-Employee contributions to a Health Savings Account (HSA). - 19.
-Employer contributions to a Health Savings Account (HSA) if includible in the income of the employee.
-See Health Savings Account (HSA) on page 6. - 20.
-Amounts includible in income under a nonqualified deferred compensation plan because of section 409A.
-See Nonqualified deferred compensation plans on page 7. - 21.
-Designated Roth contributions made to a section 401(k) plan or under a section 403(b) salary reduction agreement.
-See Designated Roth contributions on page 5. - Box 2-Federal income tax withheld.
-Show the total federal income tax withheld from the employee's wages for the year (do not reduce the wages by any advance EIC payments made to the employee).
+See Multiple forms on page 7.

+Box 2-Federal income tax withheld.
+Show the total federal income tax withheld from the employee's wages for the year.
 Include the 20% excise tax withheld on excess parachute payments.
-See Golden parachute payments on page 6. - Box 3-Social security wages.
+See Golden parachute payments on page 5.

+Box 3-Social security wages.
 Show the total wages paid (before payroll deductions) subject to employee social security tax but not including social security tips and allocated tips.
-See Box 7-Social security tips and Box 8-Allocated tips below.
+If reporting these amounts in a subsequent year (due to lapse of risk of forfeiture), the amount must be adjusted by any gain or loss.
+See Box 7-Social security tips and Box 8-Allocated tips on page 9.
 Generally, noncash payments are considered to be wages.
 Include employee business expense reimbursements reported in box 1.
-If you paid the employee's share of social security and Medicare taxes rather than deducting them from wages, see Employee's taxes paid by employer on page 6.
-The total of boxes 3 and 7 cannot exceed \$94,200 (2006 maximum social security wage base).
-Include in box 5 any amounts reported in box 3.
+If you paid the employee's share of social security and Medicare taxes rather than deducting them from wages, see Employee's social security and Medicare taxes paid by employer on page 5.
+The total of boxes 3 and 7 cannot exceed \$106,800 (2011 maximum social security wage base).

 Report in box 3 elective deferrals to certain qualified cash or deferred compensation arrangements and to retirement plans described in box 12 (codes D, E, F, G, and S) even though the deferrals are not includible in box 1.
-Also report in box 3 designated Roth contributions made to a section 401(k) plan or under a section 403(b) salary reduction agreement described in box 12 (codes AA and BB).
+Also report in box 3 designated Roth contributions made under a section 401(k) plan, under a section 403(b) salary reduction agreement, or under a governmental section 457(b) plan described in box 12 (codes AA, BB, and EE).

-Amounts deferred under a nonqualified or section 457(b) plan must be included in boxes 3 and/or 5 as social security and/or Medicare wages as of the later of when the services giving rise to the deferral are performed or when there is no substantial forfeiture risk of the rights to the deferred amount.
-Include elective and nonelective deferrals for purposes of section 457(b) plans.
+Amounts deferred (plus earnings or less losses) under a section 457(f) or nonqualified plan or nongovernmental section 457(b) plan must be included in boxes 3 and/or 5 as social security and/or Medicare wages as of the later of when the services giving rise to the deferral are performed or when there is no substantial forfeiture risk of the rights to the deferred amount.
+Include both elective and nonelective deferrals for purposes of nongovernmental section 457(b) plans.

-Also include in box 3:
+Wages reported in box 3 include: